kikimeow/Kaggle--Rental-Interest-Prediction/README.md

 * street_address
 * interest_level: this is the target variable.
 It has 3 categories: 'high', 'medium', 'low'

+### Instruction to run the files
+Create two file folders "/script" and "/data".
+Save the R scripts to script folder, and the data from Kaggle to the data folder.
+Each of the R script has the variable "Path".
+Modify the path in the scripts.
+The run.R file will run each of the scripts.

 ### Feature Engineering
 Below are the reasonings behind some of the new features added to the modeling process: